NormandErwan/Blogpaper/archetypes/default.md

 ---
-title: "{{ replace .TranslationBaseName "-" " " | title }}"
+title: {{ replace .TranslationBaseName "-" " " | title }}
-summary: "" # Optional, remove this line for generate an automatic summary; see https://gohugo.io/content-management/summaries/
-banner: "banner.jpg" # Optional filename to the post's banner, remove this line to use the default value "banner.jpg", set empty to use no banner
-resources:
+banner:
+  #src: banner.jpg # Optional, the filename of the banner, by default banner.jpg
-- src: banner.jpg # Optional caption and link to the post's banner
+  caption: # Optional, the caption of the banner
-  params:
-    caption: "" # The caption
-    href: "" # The link
+  href: # Optional, a link on the caption
 ---